largecats/largecats.github.io/_posts/2020-09-21-collect-log-in-spark-cluster-mode.md

 # Motivation

+Spark has 2 deployment modes, client mode and cluster mode.
+Cluster mode is ideal for batch ETL jobs, but logs in cluster mode are not readily accessible as in client mode since they are generated to the stdout of different machines on the cluster.

 We want to take advantage of cluster mode in terms of resource while retaining the ability to

 1. access and store logs for recent as well as historical jobs conveniently, and
 2. view log conveniently in real time.